 Brachial plexus injuries can often be treated, but the type of treatment and prognosis will vary depending on the severity of the injury and the overall health of the child.
 As a general rule, treatment options and outcomes can be described as the following:

 - Neurapraxia: Neurapraxia can cause pain and discomfort, but these injuries generally resolve on their own within a few months.

-- Erb’s Palsy: Because rupture is a more severe diagnosis, treatment options will vary, but often include a combination of medications, physical therapy, occupational therapy, and surgery.
+- Erb’s Palsy: Because injuries to this area are a more severe diagnosis, treatment options will vary, but often include a combination of medications, physical therapy, occupational therapy, and surgery.